randypitcherii/okcSnowflakeMeetupGroup/meetups/2019-05-22_meetup1/readme.md

 # Meetup 1 | May 22, 2019
 Welcome to our first meetup!

-By now, you should have access to a snowflake and should be able to run queries.
+By now, you should have access to a Snowflake instance and should be able to run queries.
 If not, sign up at https://www.snowflake.com/

 ## Part 1 -- Snowflake Concepts
 Before we dive in to the Snowflake web UI, let's take a moment to discuss how Snowflake works behind the scenes.
 Below is a very simplified (and not 100% accurate) summary of the major components of Snowflake: